With over 10 years of development, MGP’s VX series is fast approaching its newest addition – the MGP VX9!

 One thing that we’re sure to see with the release of the VX9’s is some fire colourways.
 MGP always come through with a solid range of colourways and limited edition prints for each model and range they release, and we expect no different with the upcoming release of the VX9’s!

-Whatever it is that Madd Gear brings with the February release of the new VX9’s, it’s safe to say that we’re super stoked for them here at SkateHut and we can’t wait to see what sick features MGP have in store for us!
+Whatever it is that Madd Gear brings with the February release of the new VX9’s, it’s safe to say that we’re super stoked for them here at SkateHut and we can't wait to add to our already heaving catalogue of Stunt Scooters.

 Let us know what you think the MGP VX9 range might feature in the comments below!